Research Content Page

 -Part II Theory of Formation, 2019: Ocean Jasper (Spherulitic Chalcedony) of Madagascar: Model/Theory of Formation

-*Translation of Lieber, 2003: Spharolithischer Chalcedon von Madagaskar, W. Lieber, Lapis 2003 (Translation)-Part I Introduction: Ocean Jasper: Why We Need To Preserve It
+*Translation of Lieber, 2003: Spharolithischer Chalcedon von Madagaskar, W. Lieber, Lapis 2003 (Translation)

 *Interpretive Specimen Guide, 2021